 The web standards model

-This article provides some useful background on the web and web standards — how they came about, what web standard technologies are, and how they work together.
+This article provides some useful background on the web and web standards — how they came about, what web standards technologies are, and how they work together.

 Prerequisites: | Basic familiarity with your computer operating system, web browsers, and web technologies. |